kiramint/HenuWifiAutoLoginLight/README.md

 # Henu Wifi Auto Login Light

+**NOTICE: There is a more heavy but powerful version build by dotNet Core 8.0.
+Can run on Windows, Linux arm64, Linux amd64.
+Navigation:https://github.com/kiramint/HenuWifiAutoLogin**

 Light version of Henu Wifi Auto Login

 Available on any linux devices which support command: `ip` `curl` `ping` `sh` `busybox`